jinpark-pro/swift_data_collections/README.md

       ```

   - Note the use of `UUID()`.
 This is a system-provided type that is a universally unique value that can be used to identify types.
 Anytime you create one, you're theoretically guaranteed to get a different value, making it a reliable unique identifier.
 Apple's implementation conforms to [RFC 4122 version 4](https://datatracker.ietf.org/doc/html/rfc4122), if you're interested in learning more.
+- **Configure the Table View Controller**
+  - Now that you've defined the model, you need to create the `UITableViewController` subclass to display a collection of models.
+Create the new subclass and name it something that lends itself to the list you're creating.
+If you're not deviating from these instructions, name it `ToDoTableViewController`.
+  - In addition to displaying the list in the table, the table view controller will manage the collection of items.
+Create an empty array of your model objects inside the class definition: `var toDos = [ToDo]()`
+  - Does your table view have multiple sections to consider?
+In the Contacts app, cells are separated into sections based on the first letter of the first name or the first letter of the last name.
+In Mail, there are no separate sections for cells.
+Your app is probably more like Mail, so all cells will be displayed in a single section — hence, you can delete the `numberOfSections(in:)` delegate method.
+  - If all model objects will be displayed in a cell and all cells are in the same section, `tableView(_:numberOfRowsInSection:)` can simply return the number of objects in your collection.
+In other words, there should be one table view cell for each entry in your array of models.

+    - ```swift
+        override func tableView(_ tableView: UITableView, numberOfRowsInSection section: Int) -> Int {
+            return toDos.count
+        }
+      ```

+  - The next method to override is `tableView(_:cellForRowAt:)`.
+This method is called whenever a cell is about to be displayed onscreen, and the method provides you the IndexPath that you'll use to determine which cell you're dealing with.
+Ignoring custom cells for now, you'll follow the standard implementation for this method that you learned in previous lessons:
+    1. Dequeue a cell for the given index path.
+    2. Get the model out of the array that corresponds to the cell being displayed.
+    3. Update the cell's properties appropriately and return the cell from the method.
+  - In the following code snippet, a standard `UITableViewCell` is dequeued, and its textLabel text is set to the title property of the corresponding ToDo.
+Even though the cell doesn't display other properties of the ToDo, it will help you verify that you've set up the table view controller correctly.

+    - ```swift
+        override func tableView(_ tableView: UITableView, cellForRowAt indexPath: IndexPath) -> UITableViewCell {
+            let cell = tableView.dequeueReusableCell(withIdentifier: "ToDoCellIdentifier", for: indexPath)

+            let toDo = toDos[indexPath.row]
+            var content = cell.defaultContentConfiguration()
+            content.text = toDo.title
+            cell.contentConfiguration = content
+            return cell
+        }
+      ```

+  - Your table view controller subclass is not being utilized yet, because the storyboard is using a regular `UITableViewController`.
+Open the Main storyboard and select the table view controller.
+Using the Identity inspector, set the Custom Class to the `UITableViewController` subclass — in this case, `ToDoTableViewController`.
+  - Now try building and running.
+You should see your table view controller inside a navigation controller with your own custom title.